jmalicki/hoi4-build-solver/docs/WEBASSEMBLY.md

-# Running the HOI4 MDP Solver in the Browser via WebAssembly
+# Running the HOI4 Build Solver in the Browser via WebAssembly

 This document explores making the solver available as a standalone web app (no backend) by compiling the Rust core to WebAssembly (WASM).
 Users would load a web page, choose options corresponding to the current CLI flags, and compute